Alan Ball Sr.

 James Alan Ball (26 September 1924 – 2 January 1982) was an English football player and manager.

 Playing career

 Born in Farnworth, Lancashire, Ball played as an inside forward for Bolton Boys Federation, Southport (in two spells), Birmingham City (although he did not play a Football League match for them), Oldham Athletic and Rochdale.

 Managerial career

 Ball started his managerial career as player-boss of Oswestry Town, then managed Borough United, Ashton United and Nantwich, helping the Cheshire side to a treble of Mid-Cheshire League, League Cup and Cheshire Amateur Cup in 1963/64.
 In the summer of 1966, he left the Dabbers to take up a coaching role with Stoke City.
-He managed Halifax Town in two separate spells (1967–1970) and (1976–1977), and in between these he managed Preston North End between 1970 and 1973 winning the Division 3 title, and Southport, IF Saab and IK Sirius.
+He managed Halifax Town in two separate spells (1967–1970) and (1976–1977).

+In between the two spells at Halifax, he managed Preston North End between 1970 and 1973, winning the Division 3 title.
+Ball's words after a 1-0 win at Shrewsbury Town, have inspired Preston North End's annual tradition of Gentry Day.

+Ball also managed Southport, IF Saab and IK Sirius.
 Ball managed Djurgårdens IF in 1979.